-HS 202 - Introduction to Alcohol & Drug Abuse.
+HMSV 2140 (HS 202) - Introduction to Alcohol and Drug Abuse.
 Three credit hours.
-This course provides a broad overview of the field, including issues of alcohol and other drugs in history and society; definitions and prevalence of alcohol and drug use, misuse, and addiction; major theoretical perspectives on the causes and remedies of substance abuse; major landmarks in alcohol and drug social policy; and the development and evolution of the alcohol and drug abuse counseling field.
+This course provides a broad overview of the field, including issues of alcohol and other drugs in history and society; definitions and prevalence of alcohol and drugs use misuse and addiction; major theoretical perspectives on the causes and remedies of substance abuse; major landmarks in alcohol and drug social policy; and the development and evolution of the alcohol and drug abuse counseling field.

-HS 203 - Biopsychosocial Foundation of Alcohol & Drug Abuse.
+HMSV 2235 (HS 203) - Biopsychosocial Foundation of Alcohol and Drug Abuse.
 Three credit hours.
-A comprehensive survey of the contributions of biology, medicine, psychology, sociology, anthropology, and other disciplines to the understanding of substance use disorders and addictive disease.
-Research is presented from genetics, neurochemistry, learning theory, socialization, and cultural views of addiction and recovery.
+A comprehensive survey of the contributions of biology, medicine, psychology, sociology, anthropology and other disciplines to the understanding of substance use disorders and addictive disease.
+Research is presented from genetics, neurochemistry, learning theory, socialization and cultural views of addiction and recovery.

-HS 204 - Principles of Prevention & Research in Alcohol & Drug Abuse.
+HMSV 2410 (HS 204) - Principles of Prevention and Research in Alcohol and Drug Abuse.
 Three credit hours.
 This course provides a broad overview of the methods and effectiveness of primary, secondary, and tertiary prevention efforts.
-Emphasis is on research-supported strategies directed to individuals, communities and special populations.
+Emphasis is given to research supported strategies directed to individuals, communities and special populations.
 Prevention is examined from both risk factor and protective factor perspectives.

-HS 205 - Principles of Treatment & Recovery in Alcohol & Drug Abuse.
+HMSV 2420 (HS 205) - Principles of Treatment and Recovery in Alcohol and Drug Abuse.
 Three credit hours.
 This course defines the legal and ethical scope of practice for alcohol and drug counselors; surveys the research support for the effectiveness of alcohol and drug abuse treatments; provides an understanding of the processes of change, relapse, and recovery; and imparts skills in self-help facilitation, cognitive-behavioral techniques, and motivational interviewing approaches in individual counseling.

-HS 206 - Alcohol & Drug Abuse Counseling: Families & Groups.
+HMSV 2210 (HS 206) - Alcohol and Drug Abuse Counseling: Families and Groups.
 Three credit hours.
-This course emphasizes the techniques and skills required for counseling with families and groups, including systems theory, family intervention, employee assistance practice, and group processes.
+This course emphasizes the techniques and skills required for counseling families and groups including systems theory, family intervention, employee assistance practice and group processes.

-HS 207 - Alcohol & Drug Abuse Counseling: Special Populations.
+HMSV 2230 (HS 207) - Alcohol and Drug Abuse Counseling: Special Populations.
 Three credit hours.
-This course emphasizes the techniques and skills required for counseling with special populations including women, minorities, youth, and persons with co-occurring physical and mental disabilities and disorders.
+This course emphasizes the techniques and skills required for counseling with special populations including women, minorities, youth and persons with co-occurring physical and mental disabilities and disorders.

 HS 210 - Human Sexual Deviant Behavior and Abuse.
 Three credit hours.
-Course considers aberrant sexual behaviors, sexual ethics and legal issues; gender role and gender identity perspectives; victim and offender; impairment therapies; and current STI/AIDS research.
+The course considers aberrant sexual behaviors, sexual ethics, and legal issues; gender role and gender identity perspectives; victim and offender; impairment therapies; and current STI/AIDS research.
 The subject matter and forthright discussion in this course may not be suitable for all students.
 Prerequisites: PSY 210 or HS 182 or NURS 121 or SOC 215.